CarlosMorote/Netex-Ontology-Pipeline/README.md

 The Main class that must be invoked is called `Main`.
 The first parameter is the direction of the Pipeline (`-f`, `--flow`).
-It is a optional parameter but the default value is _"NeTEx &rarr; Turtle"_ The other two parameters are mandatory and are the loaction of the input and output folders/files.
+It is a optional parameter but the default value is _"NeTEx &rarr; Turtle"_ Posible values: `N-T` and `T-N`.
+The other two parameters are mandatory and are the loaction of the input and output folders/files. **Without spaces**

+Example:

+    java compiled_file.jar Main -f T-N ".linked.ttl" "./output/"